The Best Chocolate Cake Mix Cookies! These Chocolate Cake Cookies are easy to make with only 4 ingredients and SO delicious!

 Variations for Cookies made from Chocolate Cake Mix

 Chocolate Cake Mix: You can make other flavors!
 If you’re not a fan of chocolate, you can use any flavor of cake mix you prefer.
 We've tried this with regular cake mix and super moist cake mix and both worked!
-If you love lemon, try these Lemon Cake Mix Cookies.
+If you love lemon or strawberry, try these Lemon Cake Mix Cookies or Strawberry Cake Mix Cookies.
+These Red Velvet Crinkle Cookies are also delicious!

 Cool Whip: I haven't tried this recipe with lite cool whip or homemade cool whip so I'm not sure how it would work.
 You can use store brand cool whip - it will work just fine!